bbdev09/testwich/README.md

-#Ths is My First Git Project
+#Ths is My First Git Project changed from web GUI